cloudmesh-community/book/chapters/in/git/github.md

 In case you work in a team, on a submission, the document will only be submitted in the author and hid that is listed first.
-All other readmes, will have for that particular artifact a `duplicate: yes` entry to indicate that this submission is managed elswhere.
-The team will be responsible to manage their own pull requests, but if the team desires we can grant access for all memebers to a repository by a user.
+All other readmes, will have for that particular artifact a `duplicate: yes` entry to indicate that this submission is managed elsewhere.
+The team will be responsible to manage their own pull requests, but if the team desires we can grant access for all members to a repository by a user.
 Please be aware that you must make sure you coordinate with your team.

 We will not accept submission of homework as pdf documents or tar files.